Least Common Multiple Of 4 And 6

 Before diving into complex applications, ensure you have a solid understanding of the basic definition and methods for calculating the LCM.
 Practice with simple examples to build confidence and familiarity.

 Start with small numbers like 2, 3, 4, 5, and 6.
-Use the listing multiples method, prime factorization, and the GCD method to calculate their LCMs.
+Day to day, use the listing multiples method, prime factorization, and the GCD method to calculate their LCMs.
 This practice will help you understand the underlying principles and develop a strong foundation.

 Relate to Real-World Examples